dtele/Face-recognition-using-eigenfaces/README.md

 ![result](/result/att_var099_faces324.png?raw=true)

 7. Recognition
-For an image, we projected it into the eigenspace, and the image was considered as the linear combination of the eigenfaces.
-The weights of the corresponding eigenfaces therefore represented the image.
-We only used the top n eigenfaces to represent an image, where the n was determined by how much variance this sub-eigenspace can represent.
-We investigated 99%, 95%, 90% and 80% percent of variance for both datasets the n were 324, 189, 180 and 43, respectively.
+In this image recognition approach, we used a technique called eigenface projection.
+By projecting an image onto a set of eigenfaces, we represented the image as a combination of these eigenfaces.
+The weights associated with the eigenfaces represented the image itself.
+To reduce the dimensionality, we only considered the top n eigenfaces, determined by the amount of variance they can capture.
+We examined four variance thresholds: 99%, 95%, 90%, and 80%.
+For the two datasets, the corresponding values of n were 324, 189, 180, and 43, respectively.

-To recognize an unknown face, we used the Knn algorithm to find the close subject in the database.
-For each image in a dataset, we considered it as a query image and the other images in the dataset as training data.
-We got the nearest K neighbors and let them vote to determine the label of the query image.
-Whenever there was a tie, we used the label with the least average distance.
+To recognize an unknown face, we employed the K-nearest neighbors (KNN) algorithm.
+We treated each image in the dataset as a query image and used the remaining images as training data.
+By finding the K nearest neighbors, we allowed them to vote and determine the label for the query image.
+In case of a tie, we chose the label with the least average distance.

-If the predict label is the same with the ground label, it is a true positive; otherwise, it is a false positive.
-We calculated the precision as the performance of the recognition of the result.
+To evaluate the performance of the recognition system, we assessed the precision, which was calculated based on the predicted label and the ground truth label.
+If the predicted label matched the ground truth label, it was considered a true positive; otherwise, it was a false positive.

-We also investigated different k in Knn algorithm (k from 1 to 10).
+Furthermore, we explored different values of k in the KNN algorithm, ranging from 1 to 10, to analyze its impact on the recognition accuracy.

 Figure 15 Precisions for different k neighbors and n percent of variances
 ![result](/result/att_precision.png?raw=true)